Avatar

 Also, the serial number is 552987.
 The story was it spent most (all?) of its life in the Santa Clara Valley.

 In answer to your question “when”, the No. 44A Carbine ladder sight was the standard sight for the Model 1894 from its inception in September 1894 through May 1932.
-The No. 34C 3-leaf Express sight was the option sight for that same time period.
+The No. 34C 3-leaf Express sight was the optional rear sight during that same time period.

 Your question “where” used makes no sense.
 There is no answer for “why” they were used other than they were the sights that Winchester used on all of their various lever-action Carbine models (1873, 1892, and 1894).